fbgallet/roam-extension-speech-to-roam/README.md

 **Voice transcription, translation (to english) or vocal prompting to a GPT model, using OpenAI Whisper API or Web Speech API.**

-⚠️ _Speech-to-Roam currently doesn't work on Mac Desktop App (Electron) and on Mobile app.
-On MacOs, use a Chromium browser.
-On mobile, open Roam in a browser.

 <img width="726" alt="speech-to-roam visual" src="https://github.com/fbgallet/roam-extension-speech-to-roam/assets/74436347/a7798ac9-40fc-4231-b2f6-1af02530dfce">